MaddyGuthridge/Universal-Controller-Script/docs/contributing/overview.md

 ## Initialisation

-The script's behaviour is controlled by using a state machine, which is managed by the script context manager (which can be accessed by calling `common.getContext()` from anywhere in the script).
-The transitions between these states allow the script to initialise itself.
+The script's behavior is controlled by using a state machine, which is managed by the script context manager (which can be accessed by calling `common.getContext()` from anywhere in the script).
+The transitions between these states allow the script to initialize itself.

 Initially, the script starts in the "waiting for device" state.
 In this state, it uses various methods to attempt to identify the device.
 For more